sequenceiq/slider/src/site/markdown/hoya_cluster_descriptions.md

 site XML options for the specific application (assuming the application uses a site XML configuration file)

-Standard keys are defined in the class `org.apache.hadoop.hoya.api.OptionKeys`.
+Standard keys are defined in the class `org.apache.hoya.api.OptionKeys`.

 ####  `hoya.test`